sdaitzman/elementary-os-install-utility/README.md

-# :penguin: Elementary OS Install utility
+# Elementary OS Install utility

 Easy-to-use utility that installs [Elementary OS][] on your Mac and helps you boot it.
 This documentation is for beta 6.0.1